QuiltMC/rfcs/specification/0051-qsl-versioning.md

 ## Motivation

-As <abbr title="Quilt Standard Libraries">QSL</abbr> gets closer to a Beta release, it is important for it to figre out a versioning scheme.
+As <abbr title="Quilt Standard Libraries">QSL</abbr> gets closer to a Beta release, it is important for it to figure out a versioning scheme.

 The versioning scheme will allow to ensure consistent version names, which reduce confusion among modders, and would make version comparison more robust.